electron/electron/docs/api/app.md

 ### `app.setAsDefaultProtocolClient(protocol[, path, args])`

 * `protocol` String - The name of your protocol, without `://`.
 If you want your app to handle `electron://` links, call this method with `electron` as the parameter.
 * `path` String (optional) _Windows_ - Defaults to `process.execPath`
-* `args` String[] (optional) _Windows_ - Defaults to an empty array
+* `args` String[](optional) _Windows_ - Defaults to an empty array

 Returns `Boolean` - Whether the call succeeded.

 This method sets the current executable as the default handler for a protocol (aka URI scheme).
 It allows you to integrate your app deeper into the operating system.
 Once registered, all links with `your-protocol://` will be opened with the current executable.
 The whole link, including protocol, will be passed to your application as a parameter.

 On Windows you can provide optional parameters path, the path to your executable, and args, an array of arguments to be passed to your executable when it launches.

 **Note:** On macOS, you can only register protocols that have been added to your app's `info.plist`, which can not be modified at runtime.
 You can however change the file with a simple text editor or script during build time.
-Please refer to [Apple's documentation][CFBundleURLTypes] for details.
+Please refer to [Apple's documentation][cfbundleurltypes] for details.

 The API uses the Windows Registry and LSSetDefaultHandlerForURLScheme internally.